SIMAN: History

 Its construction began in 1967 and then became in 1970 in the first department store in El Salvador and the largest in Central America.

-The store transfer its operations to the new branch in the "Plaza Mundo" shopping mall in September 2010 and it is currently headquartered in the Lifestyle Center La Gran Via.
+The store transferred its operations to the new branch in the Plaza Mundo shopping mall in September 2010 and it is currently headquartered in the Lifestyle Center La Gran Via.

-In 1974 is built on the downtown branch, now closed, an ample parking and is an expansion of the original store located in the center of the capital.
+In 1974 a large parking was built at the downtown store, now closed, and the original store located in the center of the capital was expanded.